Golden Horseshoe: Public transit

 Public transit in the region is coordinated by Metrolinx.
 Regional transit is provided by GO Transit trains and buses, and by intercity bus operators such as Ontario Northland and Coach Canada.
 GO Transit's train network encompasses seven commuter rail lines linking municipalities in the Golden Horseshoe to Toronto's Union Station, which is the busiest railway station in Canada and the second-busiest railway station in North America, with 72 million passengers per year.
 Expansion is underway to facilitate all-day 15-minute or better commuter train service, electrification and increased ridership on five of the busiest lines.

-Local transit is provided by municipal agencies, the largest of which is the Toronto Transit Commission, which operates three subway lines and one former light metro line and an extensive bus and streetcar network.
+Local transit is provided by municipal agencies, the largest of which is the Toronto Transit Commission, which operates three subway lines, two LRT lines and one former light metro line and an extensive bus and streetcar network.
 Rapid transit systems that operate primarily outside Toronto include the VIVA bus rapid transit in York Region, the ION light rail system in Kitchener-Waterloo, and the Mississauga transitway.
-Line 5 and Line 6 are under construction LRT lines in Toronto that are part of its subway system and will open in the fourth quarter of 2025.
+Line 5 is an LRT line in Toronto that is part of its subway system and opened on February 8, 2026.
+Line 6, another LRT line in the system, opened on December 7, 2025.
 The Ontario Line is another subway line under construction in Toronto, albeit using different technology.
-The Hurontario LRT is currently under construction in Peel Region, as well as various bus rapid transit projects in Peel and York Regions.
+The Hurontario LRT (officially the Hazel McCallion Line, named after former Mississauga mayor Hazel McCallion) is under construction in Peel Region, with Metrolinx targeting completion of the initial route by spring 2028, as well as various other bus rapid transit projects in Peel and York Regions.